thomasvrussell/sfft/README.rst

 sfft has the following three backends to perform the image subtraction.

 - ``NumPy backend``: sfft will totally run on the CPU devices.
-No other dependencies are required for this backend.
+No other dependencies are required for this backend. <br />

 - ``PyCUDA backend``: The core functions of sfft are written in `PyCUDA <https://github.com/inducer/pycuda>`_ and `Scikit-Cuda <https://github.com/lebedov/scikit-cuda>`_.
 Users need to install PyCUDA and Scikit-Cuda according to their CUDA version to enable this backend.
 Note this backend require GPU device(s) with double-precision support.